turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 * Take a look at some extra [JSX gotchas (courtesy of tyler McGinnis)](https://ui.dev/jsx/)
 * Optional: practice building an IdeaBox in React.
 Think of a mod 1 project, and build that in React!

+We strongly encourage you to spin up a React app with [Create React App](https://create-react-app.dev/) and poke around!

 ### Asynchronous JavaScript

 We will continue to work with asynchronous JavaScript, mainly when we use network requests to get data from servers (like using the `fetch`).
 We will go in depth with asynchronous JavaScript, including how to test it in mod 3.